annous246/annous246/README.md

 - 👋 Hi, I’m @annous246 ;
 - 👀 I’m interested in anything that involves developping , problem and riddle solving ;
 - 🌱 I’m currently learning competitive programming with c and c++ , in addition front end web design ..........
-- 💞️ I’m looking to collaborate on any small project or debugging problems ;
+- 💞️ I’m looking to collaborate on any project or debugging problems ;
 - 📫 How to reach me on my linked in ---> [...](https://www.linkedin.com/in/anas-rabhi-348123244/) // or my email ---> anasrabhi0@gmail.com ;

 <!---